 The primary purpose of Advanced Placement (AP) credit is to exempt students from introductory courses and to place them in advanced courses.
 Students who receive AP credit, may not subsequently enroll in a similar course as outlined in the Courses of Study for credit at Cornell unless the AP credit is retracted.
 Hotel School students are limited to a total of 15 test (AP, IB, GCE, A-level) credits toward SHA degree requirements.

-With qualifying scores, Hotel School students may be awarded AP credit only in Free Electives, with two exceptions:
+With qualifying scores, Hotel School students may be awarded AP credit only in Free Electives, with the following exceptions:

 - AP Microeconomics – a score of 5 will fulfill HADM 1410

-- IB Economics—a score of 6/7 will fulfill HADM 1410 and 3 free elective credits
+- IB Economics—a score of 6 or 7 will fulfill HADM 1410 and 3 free elective credits*

 - AP English Language and Comp or AP English Literature and Comp – a score of 5 will fulfill the First-Year Writing Seminar